karimarttila/javascript/webstore-demo/simple-server/README.md

 Node is fast, that was my first observation.
 A short comparison running unit tests in Node vs Clojure/Lein/JVM:

-- Node npm/Mocha (time npm test): 0m0.187s
+- Node npm/Mocha (time npm test): 0m0.403s
 - Clojure Leiningen (time lein test): 0m2.605s

 I.e. Node starts immediately and run the tests.
-JVM boots very slowly, then loads Clojure jar, then loads project class files, then runs tests, and some 2,5 seconds of my precious time has been consumed that I will never get back.
+JVM boots very slowly, then loads Clojure jar, then loads project class files, then runs tests, and some 2,5 seconds of my precious time has been consumed that I will never get back in my life.

 Well, a couple of seconds of developer time is not that bad if the language lets you be more prodactive.
 With Clojure REPL you don't actually run the whole project at once but you work on a namespace and load it onto REPL and experiment with it - which happens immediately since JVM and Clojure jar have already been loaded into the IDE.